hpc-ulisboa/UVE2/README.md

 A cross-compiler familiar with UVE is needed, install it from here: https://github.com/hpc-ulisboa/UVE/tree/uve_compiler.

+You should also install the RISC-V Proxy Kernel, available at: https://github.com/riscv-software-src/riscv-pk.

 In order to install Spike, run these commands, assuming that the RISCV environment variable is set to the RISC-V tools install path:
 ```
 $ cd spike/build